backporteverything/Backport-Everything/README.md

 **The Aether Beta 1.7.3**: Backport Everything supports The Aether (1.2.5, 1.0 and b1.7.3) and Aether on Station API (b1.7.3).

 ![Screenshot of a Texture Pack Showcase in Beta 1.7.3](https://cdn.modrinth.com/data/egcD59Ms/images/7278d08e8b1009f8a680f52c295bc0e27ef80680.webp)
-**Beta 1.7.3 Texture Pack Showcase**: It's weird to show this with default textures, but it's here for nostalgia.
+**Beta 1.7.3 Texture Pack Showcase**: It's unusual to showcase this with default textures, but it's included here for nostalgia.

 ![Screenshot of Infdev 20100618](https://cdn.modrinth.com/data/egcD59Ms/images/aa32589bb79f5f98eef3219c95c8363c15249577.webp) **Infdev 20100618**: This is the only version of Infdev available in the Minecraft Launcher.